pbosetti/edison-mruby/README.md

 Some of those, though, depend on external libraries that are not yet available on Edison's yocto repositories, and namely libyaml and libgsl.

 Consequently, before `run make.rb` you have to cross-compile and install some libraries.
+In particular, the following libraries are required:

+- libYAML
+- libUV
+- libGSL

-A detailed guide on how to proceed is available [here in this gist](https://gist.github.com/pbosetti/027125c4ba066f51bf2c).
+A detailed guide on how to proceed for cross compiling and installing these (and other) libraries is available [here in this gist](https://gist.github.com/pbosetti/027125c4ba066f51bf2c).